 Jim WA2EUJ also developed the TX/RX switching system with SWR bridge.
 It is also made in a 5×5 cm module, which makes it possible to assemble a sandwich of all 3 tiles and keep the size of the whole small.
 There is also a 7-band version of the filters, but the board is 10×7.5 cm.

 For supply Jim recommends easily available AC/DC 50V/200W switching power supply type EPP-200-48.
 You can also use two cheap 24V power supplies connected in series.
 If you are running on a 13.8 V car battery, a boost converter is required.
 You can easily find inexpensive DC/DC converters on auction websites.
 Good results with this amplifier can give a popular step-up converter module 1200 W with maximum input voltage ranges 10-60 V and output voltage 12-83 V. It may seem that 1200 W is overkill for a 100 W amplifier.
-But if the MRF101 amplifier at 50V power supply will require 4A in extreme cases (which is well below the inverter’s power and output current), then for 12 V at the input and assuming 90% DC/DC conversion efficiency, the inverter’s input current will be 18, 5 A!
-This value is very close to 20 A, i.e. the maximum value of the input current of this step-up converter.
+But if the MRF101 amplifier at 50V power supply will require 4A in extreme cases (which is well below the inverter’s power and output current), then for 12 V at the input and assuming 90% DC/DC conversion efficiency, the inverter’s input current will be 18, 5 A. This value is close to 30 A, i.e. the maximum value of the input current of this step-up converter.
 For the model system powered by such a converter, I made a series of measurements for 3650 kHz:

 Razvan M0HZH solution – 600 W amplifier with MRF300 transistors won the second place in the “Homebrew RF Design Challenge”.
 This construction is definitely more technically interesting and more difficult to make.
 However, compared to known solutions, it is sensational simple and has excellent performance!
 Here also tempts me to make my version of such an amplifier.